Guárico, Venezuela: What to pack, what to wear, and when to go [2023]

 Airlines charge huge prices for overweight luggage.
 Avoid penalties with this

-If you go to Guárico in August, you will notice that it can be very hot.
-Expect it to rain about half of the time.
+If you go to Guárico in July, you will notice that it is extremely hot.
+Expect it to rain about two thirds of the time.
 Average temperatures (including nighttime) are in the high 70s F (mid 20s C).

 What to wear/what to pack: